How I Learned to Stop Worrying and Love Retraining: Technical details and Training Settings

 \end{definition} Pruning-stable methods are sparsification algorithms that learn a sparse solution throughout training such that $\Delta_\textrm{stability} \approx 1$.
 For example, methods that perform the forward-pass using an already sparsified copy of the parameters \citep[e.g. DNW by][]{Wortsman2019}, will have $\Delta_\textrm{stability} = 1$, since the ‘hard’ pruning step only consists of an application of the present pruning mask, which has no further effect.
 Methods that actively drive certain parameter groups towards zero more rapidly \citep[such as][]{CarreiraPerpinan2018, Ding2019} will have a pruning-stability close to $1$, since the projection of (magnitude) pruning at the end of training will perturb the parameters only slightly.

-Crucial to our analysis are the tradeoffs between the model sparsity, the \emph{final test accuracy} and the \emph{theoretical speedup} induced by the sparsity \citep{Blalock2020}.
-Theoretical speedup is a metric measuring the ratio in FLOPs needed for inference comparing the dense and sparse model.
+Crucial to our analysis are the tradeoffs between the model sparsity, the final performance (measured by \emph{final test accuracy}, \emph{BLEU scores} or \emph{IoU}) and the \emph{theoretical speedup} induced by the sparsity \citep{Blalock2020}.
+The theoretical speedup is a metric measuring the ratio in FLOPs needed for inference comparing the dense and sparse model.
 More precisely, let $F_d$ be the number of FLOPs the dense model needs for inference, and let similarly be $F_s$ the same number for the pruned model, given some sparsity $s$.\footnote{To compute the number of FLOPs, we sample a single batch from the test set.
 The code to compute the theoretical speedup has been adapted from the repository of the \textit{ShrinkBench} framework \citep{Blalock2020}.} The theoretical speedup is defined as $F_d/F_s$ and depends solely on the position of the zero weights within the network and layers, not on the numerical values of non-zero parameters.
-While we focused on the model sparsity in the main body of the text, we include plots regarding the theoretical speedup here in the appendix, as suggested by \citet{Blalock2020}.

 IMP in its original form treats all trainable parameters as a single vector and computes a global threshold below which parameters are removed, independent of the layer they belong to.
 This simple approach, which we will refer to as \textsc{Global}, has been subject to criticism for not determining optimal layer-dependent pruning rates and for being inconsistent \citep{Liu2020a}.
 Fully-connected layers for example have many more parameters than convolutional layers and are therefore much less sensitive to weight removal \citep{Han2015, CarreiraPerpinan2018}.
 Further, it has been observed that the position of a layer can play a role in whether that layer is amenable to pruning: often first and last layers are claimed to be especially relevant for the classification performance \citep{Gale2019}.
 On the other hand, in which layers pruning takes place significantly impacts the sparsity-induced theoretical speedup \citep{Blalock2020}.
+Lastly, the non-negative homogeneity of modern ReLU-based Neural Network architectures \citep{Neyshabur2015} would also seem to indicate a certain amount of arbitrariness to this heuristic selection rule, or at least a strong dependence on the network initialization rule and optimizer used, as weights can be rescaled to force it to fully remove all parameters of a layer, destroying the pruned network without having affected the output of the unpruned network.